By Matthew B. Cox

 DONOVAN WAS JUGGLING the dirt business while raising money for Capital Blu and setting up a Jamaican seminar.
 Capital Blu had $11 million and was trading another $7 million in LPOA (Limited Power of Attorney) managed accounts.
 Donavan was hoping the company’s track record would attract additional investors and allow the company to expand throughout the Caribbean.

-Based on the inflated numbers he’d been given—numbers provided by Blayne and Damien and reported to their investors–over the next several months, the fund ballooned to $16 million.
-LPOA’s shot up to $25 million and Blayne was negotiating with PFG to manage another $50 million of institutional funds.
+Based on the inflated numbers he’d been given—numbers provided by Sebastian and Damien and reported to their investors–over the next several months, the fund ballooned to $16 million.
+LPOA’s shot up to $25 million and Sebastian was negotiating with PFG to manage another $50 million of institutional funds.

-DESPITE THE MULTIPLE EMAILS and transcripts, it’s unclear precisely when Blayne entered negotiations with Assistant U.S. Attorney Roger Handberg of the Orlando U.S. Attorney’s Office.
-However, by early 2008 he’d convinced the federal prosecutor to allow him to enter into a pretrial diversion agreement; whereby Blayne consented to make full restitution to his Orlando Ponzi victims and, in exchange, AUSA Handberg agreed not to indict him.
+DESPITE THE MULTIPLE EMAILS and transcripts, it’s unclear precisely when Sebastian entered negotiations with Assistant U.S. Attorney Roger Handberg of the Orlando U.S. Attorney’s Office.
+However, by early 2008 he’d convinced the federal prosecutor to allow him to enter into a pretrial diversion agreement; whereby Sebastian consented to make full restitution to his Orlando Ponzi victims and, in exchange, AUSA Handberg agreed not to indict him.

-By April 2008, Blayne was siphoning off Capital Blu profits and rerouting them to his attorney, to pay off the victims of his first Ponzi.
+By April 2008, Sebastian was siphoning off Capital Blu profits and rerouting them to his attorney, to pay off the victims of his first Ponzi.
 But it didn’t stop there.

 “THE BIG STORE must have the protection and cooperation of a bank,” says Professor Maurer, PhD.
 Once the banker has tasted these easy profits, he seldom quits unless he thinks there is a chance he’ll be caught.
 Most of the time when he realizes what is happening, he longs for a larger share of the spoils.
 “Fixing the bank has many obvious advantages to the con man.
 It provides that the mark’s property can be liquidated and his assets transferred without delay.”